Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: ENHANCEMENT IN SENSITIVITY

-We now examine the overlap function for states with sub-Planck phase-space structures, focusing on the 4-component cat state (compass state).
+We now examine the overlap function for states with sub-Planckian phase-space structures, focusing on the four-component cat state ($L=4$).
 This scenario is depicted in Fig.~\ref{fig:overlaps}(b), with the corresponding zeros shown in Fig.~\ref{fig:zeros}(b).
-It is observed that the displacement of $\delta x\sim\nicefrac{1}{\beta}$ along $\text{Re}(\alpha)$ and $\delta p\sim \nicefrac{1}{\beta}$ along $\text{Im}(\alpha)$ are required to nullify the overlap.
-This holds true for other phase-space directions as well.
-However, Fig.~\ref{fig:zeros}(b) reveals that the overlap vanishes anisotropically, confined to specific regions.
-This indicates that in compass states, sensitivity enhancement is anisotropic, meaning that the anisotropic sub-Planck structures of the compass state lead to anisotropic sensitivity to displacements.
+It is observed that displacement $\delta x\approx \nicefrac{1}{\beta}$ along the $\text{Re}(\alpha)$ direction and $\delta p\approx \nicefrac{1}{\beta}$ along the $\text{Im}(\alpha)$ direction is required to nullify the overlap.
+This is also true for other phase-space directions; specifically, as $\beta$ increases, the central feature of the overlap shrinks in all directions simultaneously.
+However, as shown in Fig.~\ref{fig:zeros}(b), the overlap vanishes anisotropically, confined to anisotropic regions.
+This indicates that in compass states, sensitivity enhancement is anisotropic, meaning that the anisotropic sub-Planckian structures of the compass state lead to anisotropic sensitivity to displacements.

-Figures \ref{fig:overlaps}(c) to \ref{fig:overlaps}(f) depict the overlaps of multicomponent cat states with isotropic sub-Planck structures in their phase spaces, demonstrating the same displacement sensitivity as compass states.
-Figure \ref{fig:overlaps}(c) shows the 6-component cat state, with overlap zeros in Fig.\ref{fig:zeros}(c).
-The 8-component cat state's overlap is in Fig.\ref{fig:overlaps}(d), with zeros in Fig.\ref{fig:zeros}(d).
-Figures \ref{fig:overlaps}(e) and \ref{fig:overlaps}(f) illustrate the 10-component and 12-component cat states, with their zeros in Figs.\ref{fig:zeros}(e) and \ref{fig:zeros}(f).
-In all cases examined, a circular pattern centered at the origin is observed in both overlaps and their corresponding zeros, indicating isotropic sensitivity enhancement.
-This behavior, consistent with previously studied compass-state superpositions~\cite{shukla_superposing_2023}, suggests that cat-state superpositions share similar phase-space sensitivity characteristics with compass states.
-Thus, the concept of phase-space sensitivity enhancement can be generalized across different forms of state superpositions, establishing a broader framework for understanding isotropic sensitivity in phase space.
+In contrast to cat states and compass states, as illustrated in Figs.~\ref{fig:overlaps}(c)–\ref{fig:overlaps}(f) the overlaps of multicomponent cat states ($L\geq6$) with isotropic sub-Planckian structures vanish in isotropic regions.
+Figure~\ref{fig:overlaps}(c) shows the six-component cat state, with overlap zeros in Fig.~\ref{fig:zeros}(c).
+The eight-component cat-state overlap is shown in Fig.~\ref{fig:overlaps}(d), with zeros in Fig.~\ref{fig:zeros}(d).
+Figures ~\ref{fig:overlaps}(e) and \ref{fig:overlaps}(f) illustrate the ten-component and 12-component cat states, with their zeros in Figs.~\ref{fig:zeros}(e) and \ref{fig:zeros}(f).
+In all cases examined, a circular pattern centered at the origin is observed in both overlaps, which is further confirmed by their corresponding zeros, indicating isotropic sensitivity enhancement.
+Note that for the cases when $L\gg 1$, the dependence of the corresponding overlap function on $L$ is negligible.
+For example, for the cases $L\geq6$ as shown in Figs.~\ref{fig:overlaps}(c)–\ref{fig:overlaps}(f), the structures appearing at the center are similar, and this similarity becomes more pronounced as the number of coherent states in the specified superpositions increases.
+In the case when $L\to \infty$ Eq.~(\ref{eq:overlap_3}) can also be represented in terms of the first kind of Bessel function $J_n(x)$; that is,